OpenNebula/website/content/product/control_plane_configuration/large-scale_deployment/fireedge_for_large_deployments.md

 ```

 {{< alert title="Note" color="success" >}}
-As you can see in the configuration inside the **location** is in `/fireedge` that means that it is a path of your domain `<YOUR_DOMAIN>/fireedge`.
-If you want the fireedge to be in the root you must change it to `/`{{< /alert >}}
+As you can see in the configuration the **location** is in `/fireedge`, that means that it is a path of your domain `<YOUR_DOMAIN>/fireedge`.
+If you want the FireEdge to be in the root you must change it to `/`{{< /alert >}}

 **NGINX**

-You will need to configure a new virtual host in NGINX.
-Depending on the operating system and the method of installation, NGINX loads virtual host configurations from either `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled`.
+You will need to configure a new virtual Host in NGINX.
+Depending on the operating system and the method of installation, NGINX loads virtual Host configurations from either `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled`.

-- A sample `cloudserver.org` virtual host is presented next:
+- A sample `cloudserver.org` virtual Host is shown below:

 ```default
 # No squealing.